From Western Wind by Mason and Nims: Write a poem about someone you love, using a list of his or her faults as a basis for praise.

 Email firstname.lastname@example.org for Zoom link.

-The link will be sent via email the day of the event.
+Link will be sent on the day of the event.

 Second Wednesdays, 7-9 p.m.: Peer to Peer Poetry Workshop.
 All writers welcome to share and discuss their poetry and short fiction.
 Sign-up for new participants begins 6:45 p.m.

 Fourth Wednesdays, 7-9 p.m.: Featured Reader(s) for 50 minutes.
 Open Mic reading for up to 1 hour.
 All writers welcome to share their own or other favorite poetry.